 From the PushEngage homepage, click on Take PushEngage for a Test Drive:

 Then, select the pricing plan that works for you.
-PushEngage’s free plan covers up to 2500 subscribers and 120 notification campaigns per month.
+PushEngage’s free plan covers up to 200 subscribers.
 Depending on the size of your business and your goals, you may need to purchase a subscription:

 Next, enter your information including your name and email and click Setup Your Account: